 Sandbox & test data

-Sandbox is deterministic, so you can force every outcome on demand.
-This page is the catalogue: test company numbers, the magic amounts that steer decisioning, test payment instruments for open-banking flows, and how to replay webhooks — everything you need to exercise approve, refer and decline before a single live borrower arrives.
+This page is the catalogue for the transactional lending sandbox: test company numbers, the magic amounts that steer decisioning, test payment instruments for open-banking flows, and how to replay webhooks — everything you will need to exercise approve, refer and decline once the write plane ships.

-The sandbox lives at https://sandbox.credicorp.co.uk and is fully isolated from live: separate credentials, no real money, no real Companies House or identity lookups.
-The same SDKs and object shapes apply — only the inputs are reserved test values that map to known results.
-Because outcomes are reproducible, you can pin them in an automated test suite and trust that today's approved is tomorrow's approved.
+When it ships, the sandbox will be deterministic and fully isolated from live: separate credentials, no real money, no real Companies House or identity lookups.
+The same object shapes will apply — only the inputs are reserved test values that map to known results, so you can pin them in an automated test suite and trust that today's approved is tomorrow's approved.

 Sandbox decisioning runs in well under a second — no manual underwriting queue sits behind it.
 A referred result therefore resolves to its final outcome almost immediately, so you can test the referral path without waiting.